 At this place at ul.
 Sienna 16, stood a building of the Society of Commercial Workers for the City of Warsaw (built 1912-1914) in which was the last war-time residence of the DOM SIEROT by JANUSZ KORCZAK / HENRYK GOLDSZMIT.
 From here on August 5, 1942, during the liquidation of the ghetto, Dr. Korczak, his associates, and pupils were driven to the Umschlagplatz and deported to the Treblinka extermination camp.

-192 caretakers of the Korczak’s orphanage were not the only children, who were rounded in narrow space in front of the pre-war transport depot.
-On that August day of 1942 up to 4000 pupils of the child care institutions were frustrated to the extent not to guess what happens next.
+192 caretakers of the Korczak’s orphanage were not the only children, who were rounded in narrow spaces in front of the pre-war transport depot.
+On that August day of 1942 up to 4000 pupils of the childcare institutions were frustrated to the extent of not guessing what happens next.
 Doctor Korczak refused (an appeal of his acquaintance from Judenrat) to leave the Umschlagplatz in order to try to make a difference by administrative means.
-The elderly professor was no that man, who could abandon his children.
+The elderly professor was not that man, who could abandon his children.
 As the deportation routine ran on, the German officer in charge of the process commanded the ‘loading’ of Korczak’s Children’s republic.
-One of the witnessed (Nachum Remba would be gassed to death on November 3, 1943) would recollect that children and adults calmly proceeded into the wagons of the train four abreast.
-None of the pupils or tutors on that trainload survived Treblinka death camp to tell the world about the last hours of doctor Janusz Korczak, who, all but certain, did not leave his orphans until one’s last minute.
-The after-war years witnessed incredible stories and versions on the salvage of professor, yet they all have been fated to be a little more than newspaper calls.
+One of the witnesses (Nachum Remba would be gassed to death on November 3, 1943) would recollect that children and adults calmly proceeded into the wagons of the train four abreast.
+None of the pupils or tutors on that trainload survived the Treblinka death camp to tell the world about the last hours of doctor Janusz Korczak, who, all but certain, did not leave his orphans until one’s last minute.
+The after-war years witnessed incredible stories and versions of the salvage of the professor, yet they all have been fated to be a little more than newspaper calls.